 Centralized partnership audit regime.
-Section 1101 of the Bipartisan Budget Act (BBA) of 2015 repealed the TEFRA partnership procedures and the Electing Large Partnership (ELP) provisions and replaced them with a new centralized partnership audit regime effective for partnership tax years beginning on or after January 1, 2018.
+Section 1101 of the Bipartisan Budget Act (BBA) of 2015 repealed the TEFRA partnership procedures and the electing large partnership (ELP) provisions and replaced them with a new centralized partnership audit regime effective for partnership tax years beginning on or after January 1, 2018.
 The new regime provides for determination, assessment, and collection of underpayments at the partnership level unless certain elections are made by the partnership.
 Under these rules, a partnership (or a pass-through partner) may be required to withhold under chapter 3 or chapter 4 when there has been an adjustment under the centralized partnership audit regime to an item of income or gain allocable to a foreign person (or any other person subject to withholding).
 If the adjustment is to an amount subject to withholding that is reportable on Form 1042, the partnership (or pass-through partner) should report the withholding on Form 1042 for the year in which it pays the tax required to be withheld.
 See section 6241(9).

 Qualified derivatives dealers (QDDs).
-A withholding agent that is a Qualified Intermediary (QI) acting as a QDD must assume certain withholding and reporting responsibilities with respect to payments made on potential section 871(m) transactions in its QDD capacity.
+A withholding agent that is a gualified intermediary (QI) acting as a QDD must assume certain withholding and reporting responsibilities with respect to payments made on potential section 871(m) transactions in its QDD capacity.
 Form 1042 includes Section 4, which a QI that is a QDD (or has a branch that is a QDD) must complete if it made any payments in its QDD capacity that are reportable on this form.
-For more information on the withholding and reporting requirements of a QDD, see the QI Agreement in Rev. Proc.
+For more information on the withholding and reporting requirements of a QDD, see the QI Agreement in Rev Proc.
 2017-15, 2017-03 I.R.B.
-437. See also section 871(m) and Notice 2020-2.
+437, available at IRS.gov/irb/ 2017-03 IRB#RP-2017-15.
+See also section 871(m) and Notice 2020-2, 2020-03 I.R.B.
+327, available at IRS.gov/irb/2020-03_IRB#NOT-2020-2.